 How does stance width affect muscle activity in squats?

-If you’re interested in cutting-edge issues in biomechanics, please don’t miss out on your monthly free study review.
-Sign up using the form below and you’ll receive a single free study review every month.
-We only send out two newsletters every month, one with a free study review and one with a preview for our monthly research review service.
+If you’re interested in cutting-edge issues in biomechanics, please sign up to our free newsletter using the form below and receive a single free study review every month!

 Why is squat stance width important?

 Many EMG studies have shown how the hamstrings are not particularly active during back squats (e.g. Ebben, 2009, Wright, 1999, McCaw, 1998 and Paoli, 2009).
 Since EMG activity is regarded as being a good indicator of how hard a muscle is working, this suggests that the back squat is not the best choice of exercise for hamstring development.
 However, does stance width affect how hard the hamstrings work during squats?
-This study attempted to find out.
+In this article, Chris Beardsley (@SandCResearch) reviews a study that attempted to find out.